|Preview host||Hello! |

 We suit wwoofers who are fairly confident and independent, but the garden work is supervised.
 During the early months of the year, we need general garden help - blowing leaves, making compost, planting and mulching.
 In the spring and summer, the emphasis changes to picking and preserving produce, as well as general garden maintenance.
 This summer (2018) is our biennial sculpture exhibition, so we will also need help during our installation period in May and while the exhibition is in progress.

 We are veggie-centric: we eat little meat or fish, and we welcome vegetarians and vegans.
 We can host meat eaters, but they won't eat meat every day!
 Wwoofers must be able to cook for themselves sometimes.

 |Preview host||I have an family run organic apple |

 juice company.
 I have just started and it's very exciting times.
-I have support from my father and my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.
+I have support from my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.

 We make fresh apple juice with nothing added.

 We are doing food festivals on the weekends.